flaviojaf21/dio-interface-api/README.md

 ## Available Scripts

-In the original project was run yarn start, but I installed npm, therefore I run in the directory project:
+In the original project was run # 'yarn start', but I installed npm, therefore I run in the directory project:

 ### `npm install`